eSolia/eSolia_2018/content/page/privacy/index.en.md

 ### PII Collection Purpose

+We will not collect PII for purposes other than the following without your permission:

 * To allow us to contact you when you enter information in our web inquiry form regarding our professional services.
 * To allow us to send direct emails such as newsletters or service announcements.
 * To sign up for trials or paid accounts for our PROdb cloud database.
 * To answer survey or questionnaire questions.
 * To allow us to contact client users via email, phone or letter, in the course of providing professional services.
 * To allow us to confirm your organization's financial information.
 * To allow us to contact you with commercial papers such as contracts and contract addenda, quotes, purchase order forms, e-sign requests, invoices, delivery notices, account statements, project reports or similar.

-We will not collect PII for purposes other than the above without your permission.

 ### PII Sharing Limitation